 The caption on the photo said "Quarters for Blooded Stock on Lake Winnipesaukee".

-Here is a very old postcard showing another similar view of Red Hill from the farm.
+Here is a very old postcard showing another view of Red Hill from the farm.